 - 5.1.
 Contractors shall not terminate, replace or reduce the work of an SBE that the Contractor has counted toward meeting the Committed SBE Goal unless: - 5.1.1.
 The SBE refuses to enter into a contract consistent with the SBE's Letter of Intent; - 5.1.2.
 The SBE's Certification terminates for any of the reasons set forth in Section 4.1.2; - 5.1.3.
 The SBE materially breaches its contract with the Contractor; - 5.1.4.
 The City reduces the Contract scope of work so as to eliminate or reduce the work that the SBE was to perform; or - 5.1.5.
 The SBE voluntarily withdraws from the Contract for reasons not within the Contractor's reasonable control. - 5.2.
 Contractors shall provide the KBU and the SBO Program Manager written notice prior to replacing or terminating an SBE on a Contract.
 The notice shall identify the SBE and the Contract, state the reason for the termination or replacement and state the proposed date on which such termination or replacement will occur.
 Unless the circumstances necessitate immediate termination or replacement, the Contractor shall provide such notice to the KBU and the SBO Program Manager at least 5 Business Days before the Contractor terminates the SBE.
 The Contractor shall further provide written notice to the SBE stating the reasons for the termination.
 Unless circumstances dictate otherwise, the Contractor shall provide such notice before termination is to occur. - 5.3.
 Modified GFEs to Replace an SBE to a Contract.
 When an SBE withdraws or is terminated from a Contract for any reason, the Contractor shall comply with the Modified Good Faith Efforts Requirements described below to replace the departing SBE with another SBE.
-Likewise, when new opportunities for subcontracting arise on a Contract and the City sets a Supplemental SBE Goal, the Contractor shall comply with the Modified GFEs set forth below in an effort to meet the Supplemental SBE Goal,
+Likewise, when new opportunities for subcontracting arise on a Contract and the City sets a Supplemental SBE Goal, the Contractor shall comply with the Modified GFEs set forth below in an effort to meet the Supplemental SBE Goal, - 5.3.1.
+Modified SBE Contacts.
+The Contractor must solicit at least 3 SBEs unless the City agrees in writing to a lower number (the "Modified SBE Contacts").
+The Contractor shall comply with the Good Faith Efforts requirements set forth in Section 5.3.2 of Parts

-- 5.3.1.
-Modified Minimum SBE Contacts.
-The Contractor must solicit the "Modified Minimum SBE Contacts" as defined below, and shall comply with the Good Faith Efforts requirements set forth in Section 5.3.2 of Parts B and C of the Program for making and documenting such SBE contracts (excluding the contact deadlines).
-"Modified Minimum SBE Contacts" shall mean 3 SBE contacts, unless the Program Manager has specified another number.
-Contractors shall be required to provide a Form 4 letter of intent for each SBE they add to a Contract subsequent to Contract award. - 5.3.2.
+B and C of the Program for making and documenting such SBE contacts (excluding the contact deadlines).
+Contractors shall be required to provide a Form 4 Letter of Intent for each SBE they add to a Contract subsequent to Contract award.

+5.3.2.
 Additional Efforts.
-In addition to making the Modified Minimum SBE Contacts, the Contractor shall undertake at least 2 of the other Good Faith Efforts that were available for achieving SBO Program compliance on the Contract prior to Bid Opening, excluding Notification of Subcontracting Opportunities, Attendance at the City's Pre-Bid or Pre-Submittal Meeting, Follow-up Contacts and Achieving 50% of SBE Participation.
+In addition to making the Modified SBE Contacts, the Contractor shall undertake at least 2 of the other Good Faith Efforts applicable to that type of Contract, excluding Notification of Subcontracting Opportunities, Attendance at the City's Pre-Bid or Pre-Submittal Meeting, Follow-up Contacts and Achieving 50% of SBE Participation.